 The most common type of accent light is a pendant light hung over a table or countertop.
-However, many homeowners are choosing recessed lights as an alternative because they are more energy efficient than standard pendant lamps.
+However, many homeowners choose recessed lights as an alternative because they are more energy-efficient than standard pendant lamps.
 Recessed lights can be placed almost anywhere, including above cabinets and island counters.

-A popular place for recessed lights is above kitchen islands because it provides adequate task lighting for cooking and eating while enhancing overall ambiance of the room.
+A popular place for recessed lights is above kitchen islands because it provides adequate task lighting for cooking and eating while enhancing the room’s overall ambiance.

 Ambient Light Indoor Scenes

-The photographs of the Ambient Light Indoor Scenes set are shot in an interior space with the aim of showing how the ambience of a room can be enhanced with lighting.
+The Ambient Light Indoor Scenes set photographs are shot in an interior space to show how the ambiance of a room can be enhanced with lighting.
 The photographs in this set show a variety of ambient light conditions inside a room, with different levels of brightness and color temperature.

-The photographs in this set can be used to illustrate how to implement different types of lighting solutions, such as window tinting, interior painting, window blinds, and so on.
+The photographs in this set can illustrate how to implement different lighting solutions, such as window tinting, interior painting, window blinds, and so on.

-The images have been shot in order to show various ambience situations that can occur inside a room, such as:
+The images have been shot to show various ambiance situations that can occur inside a room, such as:

 Ambient Light in interior scenes can be a challenge to capture.
-Whether the ambient light is coming from large windows, or smaller skylights and lamps, one thing is certain, it is going to change over time.
+Whether the ambient light is coming from large windows, or smaller skylights and lamps, one thing is sure; it will change over time.

 TIP: Have your model(s) face the main source of light so that you do not have to deal with the issue of lens flare.
-Lens flare can be a huge distraction as well as very difficult to remove in post production.
+Lens flare can be a huge distraction and difficult to remove in post-production.

 Bad Ambient Light With Natural Light

-This is a very common mistake that amateurs make.
+This is a widespread mistake that amateurs make.
 The reason for it is simple: the camera’s metering system measures the light in the frame and tries to make that 18% gray, or whatever value the meter thinks will produce the best quality image.

 This is easy to fix with a bit of compensation on your part.
-Open up your aperture by one or two stops (for example, from f/8 to f/5.6), which makes your shutter speed faster (letting in more light).
+Open up your aperture by one or two stops (for example, from f/8 to f/5.6), making your shutter speed faster (letting in more light).
 Or change your ISO setting (for example, from 100 to 200).

-If you’re shooting in aperture priority mode and you want to keep the same shutter speed, then change the aperture so that it’s one stop different from what the camera would select automatically (for example, lowering it from f/8 to f/5.6).
-And if you’re shooting in shutter priority mode and want to keep the same exposure time, then change the ISO setting so that it.
+If you’re shooting in aperture priority mode and want to keep the same shutter speed, change the aperture so that it’s one-stop different from what the camera would select automatically (for example, lowering it from f/8 to f/5.6).
+And if you’re shooting in shutter priority mode and want to keep the same exposure time, then change the ISO setting.

 Choosing The Lighting Location In Filmmaking

 Deciding where to place your lights is one of the most important decisions you make as a filmmaker.
-While all filmmakers want to be able to control every aspect of their shots, in reality there are many factors that are beyond your control, including the location itself.
+While all filmmakers want to control every aspect of their shots, in reality, there are many factors beyond your control, including the location itself.

-Trying to create a specific mood with your lighting can prove difficult when shooting on-location.
-We all know that the sun is actually our biggest obstacle in filmmaking and so one of the first things we must do is figure out how to deal with it.
+Creating a specific mood with your lighting can prove difficult when shooting on location.
+We all know that the sun is our biggest obstacle in filmmaking, so one of the first things we must do is figure out how to deal with it.

-When you’re choosing an outdoor location, you must consider how much time you have and what time of day it will be.
-A sunny day may sound great, but in reality this can make everything very hot and uncomfortable for your actors and crew members.
+When choosing an outdoor location, you must consider how much time you have and what time of day it will be.
+A sunny day may sound great, but in reality, this can make everything very hot and uncomfortable for your actors and crew members.

 The best time to shoot during the day is early morning or late evening when the sun isn’t directly overhead.

 This will keep you cooler and prevent your camera from overheating.
-If you have enough time, you could even try shooting at night, although this can be difficult because most people aren’t used to working in darkness.
+You could even try shooting at night if you have enough time, although this can be difficult because most people aren’t used to working in darkness.

-If you’re planning on shooting during sunrise or sunset, try to find an area that has some shade because direct sunlight can be too bright for your camera’s sensor.
+If you’re planning on shooting during sunrise or sunset, try to find an area with some shade because direct sunlight can be too bright for your camera’s sensor.

 Choosing The Lighting Types In Filmmaking

-If you’re new to filmmaking, then it’s very easy to get confused when choosing the lighting.
+If you’re new to filmmaking, it’s very easy to get confused when choosing the lighting.
 There are so many different types of lighting that it can become overwhelming.
 And even if you’re a seasoned filmmaker, making the right choice can be difficult.
-It all depends on what you want to achieve with your film and what equipment you have available to you.
+It all depends on what you want to achieve with your film and what equipment you have available.

-Lighting is one of the most basic elements in filming.
-It can either make or break your film because if the lighting is bad, then the whole production will suffer as well.
+Lighting is one of the essential elements in filming.
+It can either make or break your film because if the lighting is bad, the whole production will suffer.
 Here are some of the most common types of lighting used in filmmaking:

-Natural Lighting – When natural lighting is used, there are two main categories that it falls into: exterior and interior.
+Natural Lighting – When natural lighting is used, there are two main categories: exterior and interior.

-Spot Lighting – This type of lighting is achieved by using a single light source and positioning it directly above, below or beside the object being filmed.
-In general, spotlights are bright enough for filming objects that are larger than a few inches in diameter (like cars).
+Spot Lighting – This type of lighting is achieved by using a single light source and positioning it directly above, below, or beside the object being filmed.
+In general, spotlights are bright enough to film objects larger than a few inches in diameter (like cars).

 For example, when you see someone’s face being illuminated by a spotlight, that’s an effect achieved through spotlights.